Bhairab Ganguly College

 Postgraduate Course : Department of English: An Overview

-The Department conducts on a regular basis seminars and conferences to encourage critical thinking among the students.
-In addition to a two-day UGC sponsored National Conference on “Ideology and Praxis: From Theory to Text” in 2011, the Department has also organized a State Level Seminar on “Emergence and Evolution of English Novel: From 18th to 20th Century” in 2016.
-Distinguished scholars and academicians from diverse universities participated in the seminar enlightening the students about the genesis and evolution of the genre of fiction.
-In 2018 the department organized two lecture-workshops on “Translation and Translation Studies” (Resource persons: Prof. Amitava Roy and Prof. Suchorita Chattopadhyay) and “How to Write a Research Paper” (Resource person: Prof. Chidananda Bhattacharya).
+The Department conducts on a regular basis seminars, conferences and special lectures to encourage critical thinking among the students.
+In addition to a two-day UGC sponsored National Conference on “Ideology and Praxis: From Theory to Text” in 2011, the Department has organised a State Level Seminar on “Emergence and Evolution of English Novel: From 18th to 20th Century” in 2016.
+Distinguished scholars and academicians from diverse universities participated in the seminar to enlighten the students about the genesis and evolution of the genre of fiction.
+In 2018 the department organised two lecture-workshops on “Translation and Translation Studies” (Resource persons: Prof. Amitava Roy, Professor [Retired], Rabindra Bharati University and Prof. Suchorita Chattopadhyay, Professor, Jadavpur University) and “How to Write a Research Paper” (Resource person: Prof. Chidananda Bhattacharya, Professor [Retired], Rabindra Bharati University).
 All these endeavours have been immensely enjoyable learning experiences for the undergraduate and postgraduate students and the teachers alike.

 Faculty Position: